 There are two hidden gotchas with inkjets.
 For one, the color cartridge sometimes has cyan, magenta and yellow in a single cartridge.
 Run out of cyan, and you have to replace the whole cartridge, even if there’s still usable magenta and yellow ink in there.
 And if the cartridge dries out before you’ve used up all the ink in it, it really doesn’t matter how great of a deal you got on the ink.

 Although Ars says both ink and toner cartridges expire after 18-24 months, my experience is different.
 Ink cartridges can last significantly less than 18 months.
 And most makes of toner cartridge last significantly longer than 24 months.
+I find they last essentially forever.
 If the drum isn’t part of the toner cartridge, there’s nothing in the cartridge to go bad.

 For me, the lack of dried out cartridges is the deciding factor in color laser vs. inkjet printing.

 How I shop for a printer

 Here’s how I’d shop for a color laser printer if I were buying one today.
 I’d see what’s available, whether that’s at the local big-box stores or at someplace like newegg.com.
 I recommend shopping in person and getting sample prints from any of the printers in your price range, as not all printers are created equal.

 Then I’d go to 4inkjets.com and see if aftermarket cartridges are available for it.
 Then go to Amazon.com and search on the particular printer model you’re looking at.
 That will give you an idea of what other consumables you need.
 Don’t expect the big-box stores to have things like replacement drum units.